Vietnam War protests at the University of Michigan: Background

-Several preceding events set the stage for these protests.
-John F. Kennedy's midnight speech in 1960 (a proposal for what would later become the Peace Corps) at the Michigan Union was a spark in student empowerment, as students became more invested in and enthusiastic about solving many of the domestic issues present in the U.S. This coincided with a growing political movement by students at the University of Michigan.
-The Students for a Democratic Society (SDS), composed of a primarily northern, white cohort, rose in popularity and spread to other college campuses.
+It was in 1960 that Students for a Democratic Society (SDS) had their first meeting in Ann Arbor, a group composed of a primarily northern, white cohort, which rose in popularity and spread to other college campuses.
 The student activist group advocated for America's youth and their greater participation in democracy.
 They became more well-known after publishing the Port Huron Statement, a manifesto of their platform that outlined a bold vision of leftists American politics, signaled the establishment of the New Left, and became the foundation for Anti-Vietnam War sentiments.
 These sentiments stirred as tensions grew in the U.S. and military activity increased Vietnam.
 The assassination of John F. Kennedy, the Gulf of Tonkin Resolution, Operation Rolling Thunder, and the final decision by Lyndon B. Johnson to send U.S. combat forces into battle in Vietnam proved too much to be ignored by University of Michigan students and faculty.

 Teach-in

-In March 1965, after Johnson's decision to send combat forces to Vietnam, a group of 58 University of Michigan professors formed the Faculty Committee to Stop the War in Vietnam whose goal was to organize and encourage others to go on strike.
-This idea received backlash from the Michigan Governor George Romney and University President Harlan Hatcher, and so an alternative plan to conduct a "teach-in" was formed.
-The first-ever teach-in lasted from 8 pm on March 24 to 8 am on March 25 in the Angell Hall Auditorium, and consisted of three major speeches, many guest speakers, and other activities like singing and watching films.
-Despite two bomb threats from a pro-Vietnam group disrupting the night, the teach-in was viewed as a major success with over 3,000 students attending and over 200 faculty showing support.
+In March 1965, after President Johnson's decision to send U.S. combat forces to Vietnam, a group of 58 University of Michigan professors formed the Faculty Committee to Stop the War in Vietnam, whose goal was to organize and encourage other professors to stage a faculty strike.
+This idea provoked backlash from Michigan Governor George Romney and University President Harlan Hatcher, so an alternative plan to conduct a "teach-in" was created.

+The first-ever anti-war teach-in lasted from 8 pm on March 24 to 8 am on March 25 in the Angell Hall Auditorium, and consisted of three major speeches, many guest speakers, and other activities like singing and watching films.
+Despite two bomb threats from a pro-Vietnam War group disrupting the night, the teach-in was viewed as a major success, with over 3,000 students attending and over 200 faculty showing support.
 The teach-in stood as a clear message in moral and political opposition of the Vietnam War, and marked the first time professors were political on campus, a significant moment in the anti-war movement.
 It would also mark a transition from faculty to students as leaders of anti-war activism.
 While professors had started the University of Michigan protests, pressure from higher administration officials meant that students would now have to take the initiative to organize.